 - All activities must be supervised. - The type of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - On-Site Supervision is required by the Teacher when an Aquatic Instructor(s) is providing safety and initial skill instruction, and monitoring. - On-Site Supervision is required for the duration of all other components of the activity (e.g., equipment setup and take down, warm-ups/cool downs, application of the skills and games). - A Teacher/Volunteer must accompany pupils to the pool. - The Teacher must be located on the deck or in the pool. - Close and frequent monitoring of change rooms must take place, but not by the Lifeguard. - A Volunteer, under the direction of a Teacher, can monitor students during physical education activities.
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - Direct Supervision is required during the safety and initial skill instruction. - Direct Supervision is required for the duration of all other components of the activity when students are in the water. - On-Site Supervision is required for the duration of all other components of the activity when students are on land. - Teachers must accompany students to the swimming area and be present at the swimming area or in the water during the activity. - A Volunteer, under the direction of a Teacher, can monitor students during physical education activities.
 Refer to your school board's policy on Volunteers assisting with students' physical activities. - Responsibilities must be clearly outlined for additional Teachers and Volunteers who are monitoring the activity. - Where a Qualified Instructor is used and the Teacher is not directly with the Qualified Instructor, the Qualified Instructor must provide safety and initial skill instruction, and monitoring for the safe application of skills and student behaviour for the duration of the activity.

-Supervision Ratios for Instructional Time
+Supervision Ratios